Development of Spock: "Where No Man Has Gone Before" and the first season

 Following the failure of "The Cage" to launch Star Trek into series, and the unexpected ordering of a second pilot, NBC wanted the majority of the main cast dropped.
-They specifically specified that Spock should not appear in the new pilot.
+They specifically stated that Spock should not appear in the new pilot.
 But Roddenberry was determined to keep the character, announcing to NBC that he would not do a new pilot without Spock.
 He said that the character acted as a constant and much needed reminder to the viewer that the series was set in space.
 NBC backed down, but insisted that he only be used as a background character in the new pilot, "Where No Man Has Gone Before".
 During the course of the production, the logical manner previously seen in Number One in "The Cage" was written into the Spock character.

 Star Trek went to series on the basis of the second pilot, but still fearing backlash against Spock's ears, and issues with selling the show to stations in the Bible Belt, NBC airbrushed out the pointed tips in an advertising brochure about the series.
 Spock's role was used as audition material for new cast members.
 Nichelle Nichols was intrigued by the role when she read his lines, and asked why the character could not be female.
-The producers response was that Nimoy would not like it.
+The producers' response was that Nimoy would not like it.
 It was during the filming of the first non-pilot episode to be shot, "The Corbomite Maneuver", that under the direction of Joseph Sargent, Nimoy was directed to remain aloof during a tense moment and said the catchphrase "fascinating" for the first time.
 This moment was subsequently given by the writing staff as an example of how the character should act.
 Nimoy liked Spock's newly logical nature, observing that the character is "struggling to maintain a Vulcan attitude, a Vulcan philosophical posture and a Vulcan logic, opposing what was fighting him internally, which was human emotion".
 Nimoy stated that after "The Naked Time", in which a disease causes Spock to cry, "I knew that we were not playing a man with no emotions, but a man who had great pride, who had learned to control his emotions and who would deny that he knew what emotions were.
 In a way, he was more human than anyone else on the ship."